Lorrust/monolog/README.md

-# Simple Chat
+# Monolog
-An online support chat template built with HTML, CSS and JavaScript.
+An online support solo chat template built with React.
 * You can type messages and send them to the conversation through EventListeners.